rucheton/socketest/README.md

 - nodejs
 - express
 - socket.io
+- jade (since the project is based on angular express seed, I used it as provided)

 ##HOW IT WORKS
 When a user goes on the website, a socket connection is initialized on the general namespace.
 This connection allows us to register a new connection on a dedicated namespace.
 The user can then open a link (scan a qrcode) on a mobile device to connect on that namespace and be able to remote control the website.